Protecting quantum correlations in presence of generalised amplitude damping channel: the two-qubit case: Background

 Any quantum state that can be written as a convex mixture of product states of its own subsystems, is termed as a separable state.
 Now any state that can not be expressed in this form, is an entangled state, i.e. for a bipartite entangled state $\rho_{AB}^{E}$, one can write,

 for any $\rho_{A}^i$ and $\rho_{B}^i$, the states corresponding to the subsystems $A$ and $B$ respectively.
-In this scenario, both the sides of the bipartite state, are trusted by each other.
-There are various ways to detect entanglement in a given biparite state, along with its quantification \cite{GT_09}.
+There are various ways to quantify entanglement in a given biparite state \cite{GT_09}.
 For the purpose of this problem, we consider concurrence as the measure of entanglement \cite{CKW_00}.
-Concurrence of a given bipartite state $\rho_{AB}$ is defined as
+Concurrence of a given two-qubit state $\rho_{AB}$ is defined as